 2 Now known as the Stock (Identification and Movement) Regulations 1972; citation changed (see note under r.
 1).

 3 The commencement date of 1 Jul 1982 that was specified was before the date of gazettal.

 4 The commencement date of 1 Oct 1983 that was specified was before the date of gazettal.

-5 On the date as at which this compilation was prepared, the Stock (Identification and Movement) Amendment Regulations 2008 r.
-3 and 4 had not come into operation.
-They read as follows:

-“

-3. The regulations amended

-The amendments in these regulations are to the Stock (Identification and Movement) Regulations 1972.

-4. Schedule 2 amended

-Schedule 2 items 2, 4 and 5 are amended by deleting “55” and inserting instead —

-“ 57 ”.

-”.